cromachina/psd-export/README.md

   - Example: `[jp@text]`, `[en@text]`, these two layers will not be turned on together because they are in the exclusion group `text`.

 #### Automatic Censors
-- Any tag with the name `censor` will be turned into a mosaic filter ON TOP OF all other layers.
+- Any tag with the name `censor` will be turned into a mosaic filter within the layer group it resides in.
+  - If you want the mosiac to apply to layers outside of the group it is in, then the group blend mode should be set to `pass-through`.
+If the mosaic blends over transparent pixels, then some of the mosaic pixels may blend with the black transparency if the group blend mode is not `pass-through`.
   - By default, the mosaic is Pixiv compliant, that is: 1/100th the smallest dimension, or 4 pixels, whichever is larger
 - Typically you will want this to be a secondary tag, for example: `[censor@]`

 ---
 ### Running
-- Run `export.py some-picture.psd` to run the export process.
+- Run `export.py --file-name some-picture.psd` to run the export process.
+- You can omit the file name and it will default to `*.psd` and try to export all PSD files in the current directory.
 - Run `export.py --h` to see a list of arguments and their behaviors.
 - Command argument names can be partially entered, for example `--subfolders` can be written `--sub` or `--s`, if it's unambiguous.